- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 In summary, having more drives in a RAID array can provide higher data redundancy and potentially better performance.
 However, it also increases the complexity of data recovery and the risk of data loss during drive failures or rebuild processes.
 It is important to regularly back up the data and ensure proper maintenance and monitoring of the NAS device to mitigate these risks.

-Although NAS LinkStation LS-CH640L can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS LinkStation LS-CH640L can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -